Netmera User Guide

 Push Click Action refers to the action that occurs when a user clicks on a push notification.
 Depending on the purpose of the notification, you can set up different click actions to redirect the user to a specific page or content within your app, or open the app itself.

-Nothing: No action will be taken when the push notification is clicked.
+• Nothing: No action is taken; the notification is dismissed.

 Open App